 Grand Army Of The Republic

 The GAR was founded to provide fellowship among the men who fought to preserve the Union, to honor those killed in the war, to care for veteran dependents, and to preserve the US Constitution.
-The GAR founded soldiers’ homes, was active in relief work, and lobbied for pension legislation.
+It established soldiers’ homes, was active in relief work, and lobbied for pension legislation.